d-steadman/thinning-veil/planning.md

 - Entangled spirit
 Occasionally, an equippable item will be entangled with a spirit that will enchant the weapon with certain abilities.
 These spirits maybe be freed through ritual which may improve a player's alignment in either direction.

+### Attribute Ideas
+Attributes may be good, nuetral, or bad.
+They may be physical, spiritual, or conditional attributes (may impart conditions on the victim or the user).

+Weapons: